pycacau/Pycacau/README.md

 ---

 ⚡ **Fun fact:**
-Back in 2022, my first project was a bot that automatically sent *“I won”* to a friend’s DM after beating him in a 1v1. 😅
+Back in 2022, my first project was a bot that automatically sent *"I won"* to a friend's DM after beating him in a 1v1. 😅